Loading Events

 Summer Events at Skinner State Park

+Ages 15 and up.
 Discover the story of Hudson River School artist Thomas Cole and his famous painting, The Oxbow.
 Compare the same iconic view then and now.
-Best for ages 15 and up.
-Meet inside the Summit House.
+Meet at the kiosk in the summit picnic area.

 Self-guided Geology Walking Tour